Case Studies

 The journey began with sessions on Cultural Intelligence (CQ) and complementing these sessions were interactive learnings from the field.
 These were delivered in a variety of ways; from meeting a leader in action to immersion visits.
 Participants were encouraged to make a deep dive and experience field scenarios, facilitating real-time and hands on learning.

-The programme culminated in creating a leadership development plan which could be applied to the individual, the organisation and the local community.
+The programme culminated in creating a leadership development plan which could be applied to the individual, the organization and the local community.

 The outcomes